z5267282/mve-tests/README.md

 - ie. `../mve` should be the path to access `mve`.

+Run `run` from the project root to run all tests.

 # Environment Configuration

 The script `setup-env` should be sourced all tests.